schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### Configure Gateway Monitoring

 Since the gateway address uses the local address of the tunnel, the gateway will always be online.
 Hence, failover will never occur, even if a WireGuard endpoint is unreachable.
-To mitigate this issue, a remote monitor IP must be configured.
+To mitigate this issue, configure a remote monitor IP for the gateway.
 It's best to use highly reliable services like Cloudflare for this.

 Navigate to `System` &rarr; `Gateways` &rarr; `Single`